-- Sell ads on your blog.
-This is one of the most popular ways to monetize your blog, especially since it doesn’t require a ton of work on your part beyond bringing in consistent traffic.
-Google AdSense is a popular choice for bloggers who want to run ads on their sites.
+This is one of the most popular ways to monetize your blog, especially since it doesn’t require a ton of work beyond bringing in consistent traffic.
+Google AdSense is a popular choice for bloggers who want to run site ads.

-- Write sponsored posts.
 You’ve probably seen posts on other blogs that promote certain products or services.
-If you are able to build your audience, as well as your authority in your niche, advertisers may reach out to you to write a sponsored post in exchange for money.
+If you can build your audience and authority in your niche, advertisers may reach out to write a sponsored post in exchange for money.

-- Participate in an affiliate program.
 Similar to sponsored posts, affiliate programs allow you to earn a commission for promoting and successfully selling products through your site for an affiliated retailer.
-This is a good money-making strategy for trusted blogs with a lot of traffic, although it is best practice for bloggers to notify their site visitors that they use affiliate links.
+This is a good money-making strategy for trusted blogs with a lot of traffic.
+However, it is best practice for bloggers to notify their site visitors that they use affiliate links.

-- Sell merch through your blog.
-If your blog attracts a loyal following, it’s likely that fans may want to buy products or services associated with your blog.
-Use your creative or entrepreneurial spirit to make branded merchandise that you can sell through your blog, using the plethora of ecommerce plug-ins that are available.
+If your blog attracts a loyal following, it’s likely fans may want to buy products or services associated with your blog.
+Use your creative or entrepreneurial spirit to make branded merchandise you can sell through your blog, utilizing the plethora of available e-commerce plug-ins.